 The SWITLIK signature convertible canopy feature also allows passengers from any generation to quickly get off your vessel and safely into the raft.
 Multiple entry points reduce the need for anyone to get in the water.

 The raft that fits anywhere can be launched by anyone.
-The raft is vacuum sealed inside either a soft valise or hard fiberglass container.
-The soft valise is 21” (L) x 13” (W) x 10”(H) with a weight of 39lbs.
-The Hard Container is 24-1/2” (L) x 13” (W) x 13” (H) with a weight of 46lbs.
-Both options can be stored easily on any boat, and can be deployed by anyone on board.
+The raft is vacuum sealed inside either a soft valise that is 21” (L) x 13” (W) x 10”(H) with a weight of 39lbs.

 Unlike any other raft on the market, the CPR’s soft valise has a first of its kind 5 year service interval.
 This extended service interval helps to reduce the overall cost of life raft ownership.
 SWITLIK accomplished this in a responsible manner through the combined use of our patented and military proven hermetically sealed packaging system and compressed air inflation.
 This better protects the raft’s materials and provides excellent cold weather inflation performance versus traditional CO2 inflation systems.